Formerly published by GlobalGazette.ca

 Column published: 10 July 2008

 While doing research for her new book Leaving Ontario, Resources for Tracking Ontario Migrants, Fawne Stratford-Devai discovered much documentary evidence of individuals who left Ontario to seek their fortunes in the USA and other parts of Canada.
-She has generously offered the following transcription of one of those resources for the readers of The Global Gazette.
+She has generously offered the following transcription of one of those resources for our readers.

 Wednesday April 7, 1880